knid/drop/README.md

 # Drop

-Transfer files securely while using power of ssh.
+Transfer files securely using power of ssh.

 ## Usage